We will take action on accounts that use X's services to share false or misleading information that could bring harm to crisis-affected populations.

-- Strong commentary, opinions, and/or satire, provided these do not contain false or misleading assertions of fact, are not violative of the policy.
+- Strong commentary, opinions, and/or satire, provided these do not contain false or misleading assertions of fact.

-- Information seeking (i.e. asking legitimate questions about an event in question) is not violative of the policy, unless there are signals that the content represents a pattern of unhealthy behavior throughout the duration of a crisis.
+- Information seeking (i.e. asking legitimate questions about an event in question), unless there are signals that the content represents a pattern of unhealthy behavior throughout the duration of a crisis.

-- Debunking or fact-checking (i.e. calling attention to the claim in question to refute it) is not violative of the policy.
-We allow for reproductions of false information or misleading content that provides analysis on if/how the content is misleading.
+- Debunking or fact-checking (i.e. calling attention to the claim in question to refute it).
+We allow for reproductions of false information or misleading content that is accompanied by analysis on if/how the content is misleading.

 - News reporting — in most cases, fact-based descriptions of news-worthy events, even if those descriptions contain or involve misleading information, is not violative of the policy.

 - Personal anecdotes or first-person accounts.
 We do not enforce the crisis misinformation policy on reports or first-person accounts of specific events or incidents that are otherwise un-verifiable.
-Note that other parts of the Twitter Rules, including our policies about misleading and deceptive identities and platform manipulation, will also apply.
+Note that other parts of Our Rules, including our policies about misleading and deceptive identities and platform manipulation, will also apply.

 What happens if you violate this policy?

-We aim to reduce harm by limiting impressions on violative content on Twitter.
-We will prioritize enforcement of highly visible Tweets and Tweets from high profile accounts, such as state-affiliated media accounts, verified, official government accounts, and/or Tweets with a large number of impressions or engagements (Likes, Retweets, etc).
+We aim to reduce harm by limiting impressions on violative content on X. We will prioritize enforcement of highly visible Posts and Posts from high profile accounts, such as state-affiliated media accounts, verified, official government accounts, and/or Posts with a large number of impressions or engagements (Likes, Reposts, etc).

-When Tweets include misleading information related to an active international armed conflict, we may place the Tweet behind an interstitial advising viewers that the Tweet has violated our crisis misinformation policy.
-We will disable the ability for others to Retweet, like, or engage in other ways to prevent the spread of the misleading information and the notice will link to the Twitter Rules.
+When Posts include misleading information related to an active international armed conflict, we may place the Post behind an interstitial advising viewers that the Post has violated our crisis misinformation policy.
+The remediated user will accrue 2 strikes under the strike policy.
+We will also disable the ability for others to Repost, like, or engage in other ways to prevent the spread of the misleading information, and the applied notice will link to Our Rules.
 We are doing this to preserve a record of the violative content on the platform while ensuring users are not directly exposed to harmful misleading information.